Crystal City, Virginia

-Crystal City is an urban neighborhood in the southeastern corner of Arlington County, Virginia, approximately 5 mi south of Downtown Washington, D.C.
-Due to its extensive integration of office buildings and residential high-rise buildings using underground corridors, travel between stores, offices, and residences, it is possible to travel much of the neighborhood without going above ground, making part of Crystal City an underground city.
+Crystal City is an urban neighborhood in the southeastern corner of Arlington County, Virginia, approximately 3 mi south of Downtown Washington, D.C.
+Due to its extensive integration of access to office buildings, residential high-rise buildings, and stores using underground corridors, it is possible to travel much of the neighborhood without going above ground, making part of Crystal City an underground city.

-Crystal City includes several aerospace manufacturing and defense industry companies, public sector consulting firms, government contractors, the U.S. Department of Labor, the U.S. Marshals Service, satellite offices for the Pentagon, and nonprofit organizations, including the International Foundation for Electoral Systems and the national headquarters for PBS.
+Crystal City hosts several aerospace manufacturing and defense industry companies, public sector consulting firms, government contractors, satellite offices for the Pentagon, and nonprofit organizations, including the International Foundation for Electoral Systems and the national headquarters for PBS.

-Ronald Reagan Washington National Airport, the busiest airport in the Washington metropolitan area and 23rd-busiest airport in the United States with 11,553,850 passengers in 2022, is located in Crystal City.